-- The scenes where the Predator attacks the subway were shot on a massive soundstage at Fox.
+- The scenes where the Predator attacks the subway were shot on a huge soundstage at Fox.
 The scenes where the train is actually moving was shot in Oakland, California, with actual subway trains running.

 - For the sequence where King Willy meets his demise at the hands of the predator in the alley, wind and water fans were used to simulate the predator walking on water before it is finally seen during one quick shot as its image is reflected on the water.

 - The slaughterhouse sequence took about four days to shoot and was extremely difficult, according to director Stephen Hopkins, due to the amount of water used and the lighting of the sequence.
 Respirators were required during the slaughterhouse sequence due to the debris and chemicals that had filled up inside the set.
 You had to film from lots of different characters point of views and then sync up all the VHS tapes when we see them in Keyes’ trailer.

 - When the Predator gets shot in the slaughterhouse sequence by Danny Glover, Kevin Peter Hall had blood packets filled with the luminescent fluid from a “glow stick” mixed with K-Y jelly attached to his body to create the glowing, green blood.

-- Kevin Peter Hall had studied African tribal dances in order to get into the feel and flexibility of the Predator and to give him a personality.
+- Kevin Peter Hall had studied African tribal dances in order to get into the feel and flexibility of the Predator and to give him a personality

-- This was the first film to be given the newly instituted NC-17 rating in the US for its graphic violence before it was re-cut to its final theatrical length.
+- This was the first film to be given the NC-17 rating in the US for its graphic violence before it was re-cut to its final theatrical length.
 The film was re-cut over 20 times, according to director Stephen Hopkins, because of more graphic shots of mutilated bodies and decapitations by the Predator.